IBM/secure-bitcoin-wallet/README.md

 ### How to build the Wallet application

 Start by installing git and docker.
 You typically need a root privilege.
 If you login as a root, typically you find `#` as a command line prompt.
-You can run the following two commands to install git and docker.io.
+You can run the following two commands to install git and docker.

 ```
 # apt-get update